Boston Terrier Lifespan

 Quality of Life

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Boston Terriers are prone to.
+Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Boston Terriers are prone to.

 Veterinary Care Schedule for Boston Terriers

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Boston Terrier.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings